Birmingham Manor House

+History

 The date of the first settlement of the site is unknown.
-Although Birmingham's origins lie in the Anglo-Saxon period and the manor of Birmingham definitely existed at the time of the Domesday Book, no evidence from earlier than the medieval period was found during the archaeological investigations of the site in the 1970s and 2000s.
-The circular form of the moat suggests eleventh- or twelfth-century origins, and the entrance to the site pointed away from the centre of the medieval town at the site now known as the Bull Ring, suggesting that it preceded the twelfth-century development of the town around the marketplace.
+Although Birmingham's origins lie in the Anglo-Saxon period and the manor of Birmingham definitely existed at the time of the Domesday Book in 1086, no evidence from earlier than the medieval period was found during the archaeological investigations of the site in the 1970s and 2000s.
+The circular form of the moat suggests 11th or 12th century origins, while the earliest surviving buildings were from the 12th century.

+The moat was associated with the castrum mentioned in the royal charter of 1166 that granted Peter de Birmingham the right to hold a market in Birmingham and the entrance to the site pointed away from the centre of the medieval town at the site now known as the Bull Ring, suggesting that it preceded the 12th century development of the town around the marketplace.
+It was first mentioned in a survey of Birmingham which was undertaken around 1529 when the Medieval moated building was described as being in ruins near the “Bulrynge”, with an outer court also existing at the time.

+The Francis family acquired the ruins during 1536 and they demolished the ruins during the Late 16th century and built the second Birmingham Manor House using four buildings on the foundations of the first house using a north to south plan; they kept the dovecote as it was present in 1731.
+William Harper visited the manor house in 1814, and Birmingham Manor House was demolished in 1815 to allow for the increasing concentration of markets on the site.
+The moat was filled in by 1816 and the Smithfield market was opened on the site in 1817.

+Excavations

-Excavations during the construction of the Birmingham Wholesale Markets between 1973 and 1975 revealed a sandstone wall that included a moulding similar to those found on other sites in the West Midlands such as Sandwell Priory, probably dating it to the twelfth century.
+Excavations during the construction of the Birmingham Wholesale Markets between 1973 and 1975 discovered the location of Birmingham Manor House, and they also revealed a sandstone wall that included a moulding similar to those found on other sites in the West Midlands such as Sandwell Priory, probably dating it to the 12th century.
 This wall had been incorporated into a later structure about 11m long and 4m wide with chamfered ashlar stonework – possibly a tower, an oriel window, the base of a stair or the end of a building – with a buttress that indicates a likely thirteenth century date.
 Further excavations as part of the redevelopment of the Bull RIng in 2000 showed that the moat was 2.5m deep.

-Documentary evidence of the site is slight.
-The moat may have been associated with the castrum mentioned in the royal charter of 1166 that granted Peter de Birmingham the right to hold a market in Birmingham, though this isn't certain.
-The site was mentioned again in a survey of Birmingham of c.
-1529 that describes the moat and a drawbridge and claims that the buildings were in a ruinous condition.
-Another sixteenth-century document describes an outer court to the south east of the site.
-By the time the site was first illustrated in William Westley's 1731 map of Birmingham there appear to have been no medieval buildings remaining apart from a large circular dovecote, and later maps of 1750 and 1778 show four buildings running across the site in a north-south direction.
-A single illustration of the site survives from 1814, the year before its destruction.